Ways to invest in crypto

 Learn how crypto investment vehicles work.

-• There are currently 3 main ways retail investors are gaining exposure to crypto: buying crypto directly, buying a crypto-related ETF, or buying crypto stocks.
+- There are currently 3 main ways retail investors are gaining exposure to crypto: buying crypto directly, buying crypto ETPs or crypto--related ETFs, or buying crypto stocks.

-• Note that crypto may be more susceptible to market manipulation than securities, and crypto holders do not benefit from the same regulatory protections applicable to registered securities.
+- Note that the crypto industry may be more susceptible to market manipulation than securities, and direct holders of crypto do not benefit from the same regulatory protections applicable to registered securities.
 Also note that the future regulatory environment for crypto is uncertain.

 What is cryptocurrency?